tigerfarm/arduino/Altair101/asm/programs/README.md

 Document the details to show what can be used in a program.

 The programs are ordered, where opcodes are tested and then used in later programs.
-For example, opMvi.asm is before opInrDcr.asm because MVI is used to initialize register values in opInrDcr.asm.
+For example, opMvi.asm is before opInrDcr.asm because MVI is used to initialize of opInrDcr.asm register values.
 ````
 Program                 Opcodes tested, and test details.
 -------                 -------------------------------------